Brand New Album Out Now!

 You have come to the right place!

-Niko Ne Zna is a hot and spicy taste of the old countries right here in the capital.
-Playing original music as well as songs from the gypsy-soaked Balkan States, Niko Ne Zna’s hypnotic melodies and wild infectious rhythms will set even the most rhythmically challenged moving and grooving!
+Niko Ne Zna is a world class world music extravaganza.
+A staple of the New Zealand festival circuit and frequently selling out shows at home and more recently in Australia.
+A hot and spicy taste of the old countries right here in the capital of New Zealand.
+Playing captivating original music as well as classic songs from the gypsy-soaked Balkan States, Niko Ne Zna’s hypnotic melodies and wild infectious rhythms will set even the most rhythmically challenged moving and grooving!

 If, on the streets of New Zealand, you found yourself arrested by the exotic, yet hauntingly beautiful beat of drums, and slow, mournful cry of trumpet, weaving sounds from faraway lands of Balkans where joys and sorrows march together since the time immemorial, you are certainly in the presence of only one group of musicians–Niko Ne Zna–New Zealand’s very own Balkan Gypsy brass extravaganza.